pbosetti/c-cnc/README.md

 For brevity sake, after having configured the project for the first time, in the following you can do everithing with one single command: `cmake --build build -t install`: this is doing, in sequence, step 1 (only if the `CMakeLists.txt` file has changed), then step 2 (only if sources have changed), then step 3.
 In the latter command, `--build` is an option that takes one argument, the build folder, which is named `build`; the second option, `-t`, takes as argument the name of the build _target_: by default it is `all` (meaning, "build all targets"), and thus `-t install` means "build the target ` install`" (which implies the target `all`).

+## Execute the compiled binaries

+The command `cmake --build build` compiles the binary executables under `build`.
+Those binaries are compiled with minimum optimizations and contain the debug symbols, i.e. they are suitable for debugging.
+From the project root directory, they can be run as `build/ini_test` (for example).

+The command `cmake --build build -t install` (or `cmake --install build`) also installs optimized versions under `products_host`: executables go under `bin` and libraries under `lib`.
+These files are speed-optimized and **cannot be debugged**.
+From the project root directory they can be run as `products_host/bin/ini_test`.

+You are suggested to run `export PATH=$PATH:$PWD/products_host/bin` once per session, so that you can simply run a program by typing its name (e.g. `ini_test`).

 ## Other projects

 The cross-build system is taken from <https://github.com/pbosetti/xtemplate>.